stephaneVercouillieBMID/slate/source/workingVersion.html.md

  **Aggregated Claims**

-JSON object that MUST contain the JWT member whose value is a [JWT](http://openid.net/specs/openid-connect-core-1_0.html#JWT) [JWT] that MUST contain all the Claims in the _claim_names object that references the corresponding _claim_sources member.
+>JSON object that MUST contain the JWT member whose value is a [JWT](http://openid.net/specs/openid-connect-core-1_0.html#JWT) [JWT] that MUST contain all the Claims in the _claim_names object that references the corresponding _claim_sources member.
 Other members MAY be present.
 Any members used that are not understood MUST be ignored.
+>
 >JWT
 > REQUIRED.
 JWT containing Claim Values.
+>

-The JWT SHOULD NOT contain a  sub  (subject) Claim unless its value is an identifier for the End-User at the Claims Provider (and not for the OpenID Provider or another party); this typically means that a  sub  Claim SHOULD NOT be provided.
+>The JWT SHOULD NOT contain a  sub  (subject) Claim unless its value is an identifier for the End-User at the Claims Provider (and not for the OpenID Provider or another party); this typically means that a  sub  Claim SHOULD NOT be provided.

+**Distributed Claims**

+JSON object that contains the following members and values:

+> endpoint
+>
+> REQUIRED.
+OAuth 2.0 resource endpoint from which the associated Claim can be retrieved.
+The endpoint URL MUST return the Claim as a JWT.
+>
+> access_token
+>
+> OPTIONAL.
+Access Token enabling retrieval of the Claims from the endpoint URL by using the  [OAuth 2.0 Bearer Token Usage](http://openid.net/specs/openid-connect-core-1_0.html#RFC6750)  [RFC6750] protocol.
+Claims SHOULD be requested using the Authorization Request header field and Claims Providers MUST support this method.
+If the Access Token is not available, RPs MAY need to retrieve the Access Token out of band or use an Access Token that was pre-negotiated between the Claims Provider and RP, or the Claims Provider MAY reauthenticate the End-User and/or reauthorize the RP.

+A  sub  (subject) Claim SHOULD NOT be returned from the Claims Provider unless its value is an identifier for the End-User at the Claims Provider (and not for the OpenID Provider or another party); this typically means that a  sub  Claim SHOULD NOT be provided.
 Normal Claims MUST be supported.
 Support for Aggregated Claims and Distributed Claims is OPTIONAL.
 Claims are typically packaged in a JSON object.